 - BaBylissPRO Spring Iron—manual clamp & turbo heat if you want more traditional control.

-4. Best Interchangeable Barrel Set: Drybar The Mixologist (3-in-1 Styling Iron)
+4. Best For Thick Hair Needing Style Variety: Drybar The Mixologist (3-in-1 Styling Iron)

 Read more: Drybar The Mixologist Full Review